Nith13/Elayne_Lab1/README.md

 # Elayne_Lab1
-This is the initial sample for the website named as Elayne.
+This is the initial sample for the website for Tourism.
-It's an info art/creations website.
+It's an travel management website.